civicinfo/votebymail/index.md

 This is a state-by-state breakdown of how to request and return an absentee/mail-in ballot for the 2020 US general election to be held on Nov 3, 2020.

----
-**_DISCLAIMER:_**
+> **_DISCLAIMER:_**
-_Any errors or mistakes in the information compiled here are unintentional.
+> _Every attempt is made to collect and share the most accurate information in these pages.
+Any errors are unintentional.
 Please use at your own risk.
 This is not meant to be a substitute for information from your state and local election offices.
 Please contact your state and local election offices for the most accurate and up-to-date information._

----

 The following information is included for each state as available: